 "And as Moses lifted up the serpent in the wilderness, even so must the Son of man be lifted up: That whosoever believeth in him should not perish, but have eternal life.
 For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.
 For God sent not his Son into the world to condemn the world; but that the world through him might be saved.
 He that believeth on him is not condemned: but he that believeth not is condemned already, because he hath not believed in the name of the only begotten Son of God."
 (John 3:14-18, emphasis added)

 Everybody has been spiritually poisoned by sin.
 This Old Testament incident of people getting spared from physical death is a typological illustration of Jesus Christ's power to save us from spiritual death.
 Those who turn to Christ by trusting in His redemptive work are saved from eternal condemnation.
 Sinners are cured of their spiritual illness by the Great Physician, Jesus Christ.
 The Jews were not saved by good works, but by simply placing their faith in God.
-The atonement of Christ is applied to all who come to Him by faith through the gospel.
+The atonement of Christ is applied to all who come to Him by grace through faith in Christ.